domgolonka/ai-investment-agent/README.md

 # → Creates: 0005_HK_bull_memory, 0005_HK_bear_memory, etc.
 ```

 **Why This Matters:** Without isolation, the AI might reference Samsung's chip shortage when analyzing an unrelated Hong Kong bank stock.
+And yes, this kept happening.
+When writing agentic systems, agents need to share data when you want them to, not when you don't, and historical data (Chroma) needs to be stored carefully (here by ticker) or it cross-contaminates later runs that use it.

 ### Prompt Engineering Excellence